wthrowe/AssembleFrames/README.md

 [x264](http://www.videolan.org/developers/x264.html) be installed and visible in your `$PATH`.

-Building _AssembleFrames_ requires a Java SE 7 (or later) JDK and an [SBT](http://www.scala-sbt.org/) launcher compatible with version 0.13.1.
+Building _AssembleFrames_ requires a Java SE 7 (or later) JDK.

 Usage
 -----

-To create an `assembleframes` executable, simply execute `sbt universal:package-bin`.
-This will produce a ZIP file at `target/universal/assembleframes-<version>.zip`.
-To run _AssembleFrames_, unzip this archive, add its `bin` subdirectory to your `$PATH`, and execute a command of the following form:
+To create an `assembleframes` executable jar, simply execute `make`.
+This will produce an assembleframes.jar file in the 'build' directory.
+It can then be run as

-    assembleframes <output_prefix> <fps> <input_filename>...
+    java -jar build/assembleframes <output_prefix> <fps> <input_filename>...

 Here, `<input_filenames>...` is a list of image files that should be assembled (in the order listed) into a video.
 The video file will be written to `<output_prefix>.mp4`, and the framerate will be `<fps>` frames per second.

-Build-time encoder options are specified in `application.conf`.
-These may be overridden at runtime by defining the corresponding properties for the JVM with command line flags of the form `-Dcdmuhlb.assembleframes.<property>=<value>`.

 Technical details
 -----------------